This programme consists of two modules:

 To enhance and develop critical understanding, knowledge and practice capability in child and adolescent mental health work (CAMH)

-To develop critical knowledge and applied understanding of early childhood, adolescent and family emotional and mental development in relation to some of common issues that can impact adversely upon emotional and psychological development
+To develop critical knowledge and applied understanding of early childhood, adolescent and family emotional and mental development in relation to some of the common issues that can impact adversely upon emotional and psychological development

 Use credits to work towards obtaining a postgraduate diploma or MA degree.